 - share class; and

-- Data Analysis – Considering the following data points when conducting a review of an exchange transaction under FINRA Rule 2330 and Reg BI:
+- Data Analysis: Considering the following data points when conducting a review of a recommended exchange transaction under FINRA Rule 2330 and Reg BI:

 - branch location;